mjbuckley/central-ohio-trails/trails/heritage-rail-trail/index.md

 * View the [Heritage Rail Trail map](http://www.heritagerailtrail.org/mapdirections.html) on the Heritage Rail Trail's website.
 * [Find additional info](http://www.metroparks.net/parks-and-trails/homestead/) about Homestead Park on the Metro Park's website.
 * View the trail location on [Google Maps](https://goo.gl/maps/L6pfbP9qVsp).
+* I haven't found a stand alone map for the Vaniard/Hellbranch/Mudsock trail, but by going to the Central Ohio Greenways' [online interactive map](http://centralohiogreenways.com/interactive-map/) and clicking on the Hellbranch option you can get a useable map.
+Be sure to carry a phone with this site loaded in order to find your way, or else you will likely get lost.